Cast Iron Skillet Shrimp Fajitas

 • Combine seasonings.
 In a small bowl, combine chili pepper, cumin, oregano, salt, pepper, smoked paprika, garlic powder, and pepper.
 Whisk in 2 tablespoons of oil.

 • Preheat pan.
 In a large heavy-bottomed skillet or cast iron pan, heat 1 tablespoon of oil over medium-high heat.
-You want everything to sizzle when it hits the pan, so it should be hot
+You want everything to sizzle when it hits the pan, so it should be hot.

 • Season shrimp and vegetables.
 Dry shrimp with a paper towel and place in a medium-sized bowl.
 In a separate medium-sized bowl, mix sliced peppers and onion.
-Add ½ of seasoning mixture (about 1 ½ tablespoons) to shrimp and mix together.
+Add ½ of the seasoning mixture (about 1 ½ tablespoons) to the shrimp and mix together.
 Add sugar to the remaining seasoning mixture and mix in the bowl with the peppers and onion.

 • Cook shrimp and veggies separately.
 Cook shrimp in heated oil for 1-2 minutes on each side in a single layer.
 Repeat with any additional shrimp if needed.
 Place shrimp on a plate and set aside.
 Add sliced peppers and onion to the skillet and cook until softened, 7-10 minutes.